CLAMP-IT/moodle-block_clampmail/README.md

 ### Multiple attachments

-Quickmail supports multiple attachments by zipping up a Moodle filearea, and sending it along to `email_to_user`.
+CLAMPMail supports multiple attachments by zipping up a Moodle filearea, and sending it along to `email_to_user`.

-1. Quickmail assumes that `$CFG->tempdir` is in `$CFG->dataroot`.
+1. CLAMPMail assumes that `$CFG->tempdir` is in `$CFG->dataroot`.
 This
-limitation exists because Quickmail uses `email_to_user`.
+limitation exists because CLAMPMail uses `email_to_user`.
 2. Make sure your email service supports zip files, otherwise they will be filtered.

 ### Alternate emails